 In this article, we have covered:

-In addition to the above topics we have also covered the importance of keeping dependencies updated and a few alternatives to pip that can help managing those dependencies.
-To gain more knowledge about Python tips and tricks, check our Python tutorial and get a good hold over coding in Python by joining the Python certification course.
+In addition to the above topics, we have also covered the importance of keeping dependencies updated and a few alternatives to pip that can help managing those dependencies.
+To gain more knowledge about Python tips and tricks, check our Python tutorial and get a good hold over coding Python by joining the Knowledgehut python programming course.